On the loss of upper semi-continuity of metric entropy for $C^{r}$ diffeomorphisms: Introduction

 if $\lambda_1(f,x)$ exists. \begin{maintheorem} Let $(f_n)_{n\in\mathbb N^+}$ be a sequence of $C^r$ diffeomorphisms converging $C^r$ to $f\in\mathrm{Diff}^{r}(\mathbf M^d)$ with $r>1$.
 Assume there is a sequence $\left\{\mu_n\right\}_{n\in\mathbb N^+}$ of $\left\{f_n\right\}_{n\in\mathbb N^+}$-invariant measures converging to an $f$-invariant measure $\mu$.
 Then, one has

 Moreover, if\: $\limsup_{n\to+\infty}d^u_{\max}(f_n,\mu_n)=1$, one has

-\end{maintheorem} Even in the case \(d=2\), Theorem \ref{Theorem A} provides the sharpest available estimate for the quantitative loss in the upper semi-continuity of the metric entropy, improving the results in \cite{B12,B97,N89,Y87}.
+\end{maintheorem} Even in the case \(d=2\), Theorem \ref{Theorem A} provides the sharpest available estimate for the quantitative loss in the upper semicontinuity of metric entropy, improving the results in \cite{B12,B97,N89,Y87}.
 Compared with \cite{B97,N89,Y87}, our upper bound for \(e_\mu(f)\) replaces the ambient dimension \(d\) by

 Moreover, we replace the asymptotic Lipschitz constant \(\lambda^+(f)\) by the positive part of the maximal Lyapunov exponent of \(\mu\) with respect to \(f\).
 Neither of these refinements can be obtained using the techniques and strategies developed in \cite{B12,B97,N89,Y87}.